FLAT OWNERS GUIDE TO EXTENDING THE LEASE

 If you are looking at purchasing a leasehold property but are concerned about the lease term or ground rent, you should take early legal advice form a specialist so as to not cause delays.

-A seller may be able to serve the statutory Notice of Claim and then transfer the benefits and responsibilities of the notice to the buyer.
+A seller may be able to serve the statutory Section 42 Notice of Claim and then transfer the benefits and responsibilities of the notice by a Deed of Assignment to the buyer.

-Timing: The notice needs to be served before exchange takes place, otherwise the seller will not be satisfying the ownership test.
+The Section 42 Notice of Claim needs to be served before exchange takes place, otherwise the seller will not be satisfying the ownership test.
 This is a sensitive transaction as the lease and the notice must be assigned together, therefore ideally you should you should use the same solicitor for the conveyance and lease extension.

-Calculating the Premium: The “premium” is the price payable to the landlord (and any intermediate landlords) for the lease extension and is calculated under the criteria set out in Schedule 13, Part II LRHUDA 1993.
+The “premium” is the price payable to the landlord (and any intermediate landlords) for the lease extension and is calculated under the criteria set out in Schedule 13, Part II, LRHUDA 1993.
 This compensates the landlord for the loss of rent for the remainder of the term of the existing lease and for being kept out of its reversion for the additional 90 years.
 The premium is calculated using a number of assumptions and yield and deferment rates.

 The valuation will provide: